 Note 2: Those who have resident cards with mailing addresses in Japan at the application deadline set by JSPS are not eligible.

-Note 3: A Japanese citizen who is also a permanent resident of the country stipulated in the above 1*is not eligible.
+Note 3: A Japanese citizen who is also a permanent resident of the country stipulated in the above (*) is not eligible.

-Note 4: A person who was selected as a fellow needs to submit an original copy of the doctor's degree certificate or a copy of the degree (if the fellow has not obtained the degree, the original copy of prospect certificate for the doctoral degree is necessary) by the commencement date (Not required when submitting the application).
+Note 4: A person who was selected as a fellow needs to submit an original copy of the doctoral degree certificate or a copy of the diploma (if the fellow has not obtained the degree, the original copy of prospect certificate for the doctoral degree is necessary) before the fellowship starting date (Not required when submitting the application).

 However, there are cases when a researcher not employed in a full time position may be eligible.
-Such persons must be eligible to apply for a KAKENHI grant–in-aid and his/her affiliated institution must judge them able to implement the project and to provide an appropriate research environment (e.g., laboratory, equipment, personnel) for it.
+Such persons must be eligible to apply for a KAKENHI grant–in-aid and his/her affiliated institution must judge them able to implement the project and to provide an appropriate research environment (e.g., laboratory, space, facilities and personnel) for it.

-Each host researcher can submit up to three applications.
-If more than one overseas researchers apply as candidates for the fellowship, priorities should be given to them.
+Each applicant (host researcher) can submit up to three applications.
+If more than one candidate (invited overseas researcher) apply as candidates for the fellowship, priorities should be given to them.

 *Eligible host institutions specified under the above MEXT Procedure are as follows: